Catch up with the latest news from Sky Landscape Artist of the Year 2025

 Where is Sky Landscape Artist of the Year filmed?

-Landscape Artist of the Year is known for its stunning locations and the ninth series was no exception.
-The new batch of artists needed to capture everything from seascapes to ancient castles.
+Landscape Artist of the Year is known for its stunning locations and the tenth series was is exception.

 The artists are usually given about four hours to complete their piece in their choice of medium – for some artists, that can prove to be very challenging.
 The subject matter can also present challenges – one week they can be asked to produce a piece based on a rustic landscape and the next they can be asked to work with a more complex urban scene.